-- – LabArchives utilizes Amazon Web Services (AWS) for all its infrastructure needs including networks, firewalls, computing, storage, database, etc. AWS compliance details are available at https://aws.amazon.com/compliance.
+- LabArchives utilizes Amazon Web Services (AWS) for all its infrastructure needs including networks, firewalls, computing, storage, database, etc. Read all AWS compliance details.

-- – LabArchives ELN and Corporate Processes are in the final stages of a SOC2 certification by a qualified accounting firm.
-Report details will be available near the end of 2020.
+- LabArchives ELN and Corporate Processes have completed SOC2 certification by a qualified accounting firm.
+Report details can be requested by contacting us.

 LabArchives Aligns with Many Other Compliance Standards and Guidelines

 - HIPAA (Health Insurance Portability and Accountability Act)